-It can tell you a lot about where the light is leaking in a diamond and how much light a diamond will actually reflect back to you.
-Only a diamond that reflects a lot of light back to you will be a diamond full of brilliance, fire and scintillation.
+If you want to start out examining the light performance of a diamond, there’s no better place to start out than with an Idealscope image.
+It can tell you a lot about where the light is leaking and how much light a diamond will actually reflect back to you.
+And as we know, only a diamond a lot of the latter will be the one full of brilliance, fire, and scintillation.

-You should always demand an Idealscope image before buying a diamond – no matter whether you are buying in a brick-and-mortar store or online.
-Some brick and mortar stores have Idealscopes but many don’t.
+You should always demand an Idealscope image before buying a diamond – whether you are buying in a brick-and-mortar store or online.
+Some jewelry stores have Idealscopes, but many don’t.

 Red and Black:

 The dark color symbolizes the symmetrical and distinct dark contrasts in a diamond.
-You also want to have your diamond to have distinct contrasts because the contrasts will make your diamond appear brighter.
+You also want to have your diamond to have these contrasts because they will make your rock appear brighter.

-The white color symbolizes areas of light leakage.
-It is clear that you want to avoid diamonds with light leakage.
-Light leakage can occur due to bad proportions.
-This means that certain angles within the diamond are outside the perfect diamond proportions.
+Now, the white color symbolizes areas of light leakage.
+It is clear that you want to avoid diamonds with this kind of leak.
+They occur due to bad proportions which means that certain angles within the diamond are outside the perfect diamond proportions.

-Other than that a diamond could also exhibit light leakage due to symmetry issues:
+Other than that, a diamond could also exhibit light leakage due to symmetry issues:

 (Pictures are courtesy from idealscope.com)